Haw. Code R. § 12-224.1-5

 (iv) A pressure vessel in a system where the pressure originates from an outside source shall have a stop valve between the vessel and the pressure relief device, and this valve need not be sealed open, provided it also closes off that vessel from the source of the pressure;

 (e) Supports.
-Each pressure vessel shall be safely supported.
-The potential for future hydrostatic pressure tests of the vessel after installation shall be considered when designing vessel supports.
-Design of supports, foundations, and settings shall consider vibration (including seismic and wind loads where necessary), movement (including thermal movement), and loadings (including the weight of water during a hydrostatic test) in accordance with jurisdictional requirements, manufacturer's recommendations, and other industry standards, as applicable.
+Pressure vessels and associated piping shall be safely supported.
+The potential for future pressure tests of the vessel after installation shall be considered when designing vessel supports.
+Design of supports, foundations, and settings shall consider vibration (including seismic and wind loads where necessary), movement (including thermal expansion and contraction), grounding/bonding to minimumize electrolytic corrosion, and loadings (including the weight of water during a pressure test) in accordance with department requirements, manufacturer's recommendations, and other industry standards, as applicable.

 (f) Piping.
 Piping loads on the vessel nozzles shall be considered.
 Piping loads include weight of the pipe, weight of the contents of the pipe, and expansion of the pipe from temperature and pressure changes (wind and seismic loads).
 The effects of piping vibration on the vessel nozzles shall also be considered.